 - Increasing sign-ups to an event with a sign-up button

 - Encouraging appointments with an online scheduling button

 - Supporting a limited-time or new customer offer with a banner ad

 - Generating social followers and engagement with social media links

 There are countless ways to design a professional email signature based on your business goals.
 Check out our list of business email examples to get more inspiration.

 Your email signature is an opportunity to lean into your brand, as branding statistics show brand consistency can increase revenue by 20%.
 Something as simple as matching your email signature’s colors with those of your brand helps you maintain your brand consistency, thereby building your professionalism and boosting your credibility and brand awareness.

 Frequently Asked Questions (FAQs)

-A well-designed email signature holds the power to serve as a marketing tool for your business.
-By creating an eye-catching signature that includes extras such as your photo or logo, social links, an embedded video, trackable links, or a call to action, your email signature can help build brand awareness and work as a sales tool that can convert leads and drive conversions.
-It’s easy and free to design a professional email signature, so there’s no excuse not to have one.
+A great business email signature holds the power to serve as a marketing tool for your business.
+By incorporating extras such as your photo or logo, social links, an embedded video, trackable links, or a call to action, a well-designed signature can build brand awareness and work as a sales tool to convert leads and drive conversions.
+Creating a professional email signature is easy and free, so there’s no excuse not to have one.